DevDotCommunity/Python-Practice/README.md

 34. Write a Python program to implement the Newton-Raphson method for finding the square root of a number.
 (Math Functions)
 35. Write a program that calculates the volume of a rectangular prism.
 (Variables, Basic Arithmetic)

+### Week 3

+#### Day 1

+1. Write a Python program that finds the maximum element in a list.
+(Lists)
+2. Implement a function to calculate the factorial of a number using recursion.
+(Recursion)
+3. Write a program to reverse a list in-place.
+(Lists)
+4. Implement a function to check if a string is a palindrome ignoring spaces.
+(String Manipulation)
+5. Write a Python program to count the number of digits in an integer.
+(Loops, Basic Arithmetic)

+#### Day 2

+1. Implement a function to check if a number is in a given range.
+(Conditional Statements)
+2. Write a program to sort a list of integers in ascending order.
+(Lists, Sorting)
+3. Implement a function to calculate the exponentiation of a number using a loop.
+(Loops, Basic Arithmetic)
+4. Write a Python program to find the index of an element in a list.
+(Lists)
+5. Implement a function to calculate the sum of all elements in a list using recursion.
+(Recursion, Lists)

+#### Day 3

+1. Write a program to merge two sorted lists into a new sorted list.
+(Lists, Sorting)
+2. Implement a function to calculate the nth power of a number using the exponentiation operator.
+(Basic Arithmetic)
+3. Write a Python program to check if a string is a pangram.
+(String Manipulation)
+4. Implement a function to calculate the average of a list of floating-point numbers.
+(Lists, Basic Arithmetic)
+5. Write a program to find the maximum and minimum elements in a list simultaneously.
+(Lists)

+#### Day 4

+1. Write a Python program to find the factorial of a number using a loop.
+(Loops)
+2. Implement a function to calculate the sum of natural numbers up to a given limit using the formula.
+(Math Functions)
+3. Write a program to remove the duplicates from a list without changing the order.
+(Lists)
+4. Implement a function to calculate the square root of a number using the exponentiation operator.
+(Math Functions)
+5. Write a Python program to check if a string is a valid identifier.
+(String Manipulation, Regular Expressions)

+#### Day 5

+1. Implement a function to calculate the power of a number using recursion.
+(Recursion)
+2. Write a program to remove the last element from a list.
+(Lists)
+3. Implement a function to generate a list of n random integers.
+(Lists)
+4. Write a Python program to find the ASCII value of a character.
+(String Manipulation)
+5. Implement a function to perform linear search on a list and return the index of the element if found.
+(Lists)

+#### Day 6

+1. Write a Python program to sort a list of strings based on their lengths.
+(Lists, Sorting)
+2. Implement a function to calculate the sum of squares of even numbers up to a given limit.
+(Loops, Basic Arithmetic)
+3. Write a program to concatenate two lists.
+(Lists)
+4. Implement a function to calculate the cube root of a number using the exponentiation operator.
+(Math Functions)
+5. Write a Python program to check if a number is a perfect number.
+(Math Functions)

+#### Day 7

+1. Implement a function to generate the multiplication table of a given number.
+(Loops)
+2. Write a program to find the difference between two lists.
+(Lists)
+3. Implement a function to calculate the area of a circle using a user-defined function for pi.
+(Variables, Basic Arithmetic)
+4. Write a Python program to convert a string to title case.
+(String Manipulation)
+5. Implement a function to perform binary search on a sorted list and return the index of the element if found.
+(Lists)